 The previous data you added to your map was from a shapefile of store locations.
 Next, you'll add data about the supply and demand of electronics stores in the area.

-- In the Compilation window, on the ribbon above the map, click the Add Content button and choose Add Layers.
+- In the Compilation window, on the toolbar above the map, click the Add Content button and choose Add Layers.

-- In the search box, type usa electronics stores.
-In the ArcGIS Libraries options, select Living Atlas of the World.
+- In the search box, type electronics owner:Learn_ArcGIS.
+In the ArcGIS Libraries options, select ArcGIS Online.

-- In the search results, under 2017 USA Electronics Stores Market Opportunity (in 2020 Geography), click Add.
+- In the search results, under 2017 USA Electronics Stores Market Opportunity, click Add.